Freeze your Credit

 How to Freeze your Credit

 Snowcap.Me shows how to freeze your credit (and unfreeze your credit) at all three bureaus, helping prevent identity theft.
 The process can be tricky, so Snowcap.Me’s guides are here to help you through it.
 Use Snowcap.Me’s step-by-step guides to help freeze (and unfreeze) at each of the three US credit bureaus – Equifax, Experian, and TransUnion.
-You can also shop our credit card offers from our partners.
+You can also request credit consulting to optimize your portfolio and spending.

 What is a Credit Freeze?